Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 Here is my definition of Prompt Injection:

-Prompt Injection is the process of overriding original instructions in the prompt with special user input.
+Prompt Injection is the process of overriding original instructions in the prompt with special untrusted input.
 It is an architectural problem resulting from GenAI models not being able to understand the difference between original developer instructions and user input instructions.

 Jailbreaking